AHORAFLX/help-flexygo/docs/Connectors/Office365.en.md

 In the following example you can get a contact collection from the default contacts folder of the signed-in user.

-1. Firstly, get and store the required token process Get Office Token
+1. Firstly, get and store the required token process <flx-navbutton class="link" type="execprocess" processname="GetOfficeToken"defaults="{'service':'contacts'}" targetid="popup" showprogress="false">Get Office Token</flx-navbutton>
-2. Then get your contacts with Get Office Contacts
+2. Then get your contacts with <flx-navbutton class="link" type="execprocess" processname="GetOfficeContacts"showprogress="false">Get Office Contacts</flx-navbutton>

 **Response:**